Retail Sales in Switzerland

 Switzerland - Retail Sales

-On a month-on-month calendar- and seasonally-adjusted basis, real retail sales rose 0.3% in February, recovering from the revised 0.1% dip recorded in January (previously reported: -0.3% month-on-month).
-Meanwhile, the annual average variation in retail sales remained flat in February.
+On a month-on-month calendar- and seasonally-adjusted basis, real retail sales increased 0.2% in April, higher than the upwardly revised flat reading registered in the month prior.
+Meanwhile the annual average variation in retail sales fell 0.3% in April.

-FocusEconomics panelists expect private consumption to increase 1.2% in 2019, which is down 0.1 percentage points from last month’s forecast, and 1.3% in 2020.
+FocusEconomics panelists expect private consumption to increase 1.2% in 2019, which is unchanged from last month’s forecast, and 1.3% in 2020.

 Switzerland - Retail Sales Data